Sendible insights Ultimate TikTok for Business: How to Succeed on TikTok in 2026

 Duets and stitches

-Duets and stitches are a great way to offer your opinion on a particular topic.
+Duets and stitches are great ways to share your opinion on a particular topic.

 These two features allow you to show off your expertise, educate your audience, support a cause, and position yourself as a thought leader.